Niyonkurutresor/braceBook/README.md

 BRACEBOOK
 This is social media project
-front end, will be built in HTML, vanila CSS, vanila JAVASCRIPT back end, will be built in vith NODEJS (EXPRESS framework)
+Front end, will be built in HTML, vanila CSS, vanila JAVASCRIPT Back end, will be built in vith NODEJS (EXPRESS framework) icons(fontawesome-free-6.1.2-web/)

 #finctionality